Pijushgupta/aavoya-woocommerce-request-a-quote-vue/README.txt

 3. Activate `Request a Quote Pro by Aavoya` from plugin page.

 = Configuration =
 Request a Quote Pro by Aavoya called 'RAQ Pro' in the menu.
-In that page will find modules for forms and buttons.
-Each module have settings which are applicable them.
+In that page you will find modules for forms and buttons.
+Each module have settings for itself.

 == Frequently Asked Questions ==
 = How to create a Form =